yayunl/yayunl.github.io/_posts/2024-05-24-machine-learning-001-types-of-learning.md

 For example, say you gathered 10,000 email messages, each with a label either _spam_ or _not spam_.
 Now, you need to convert each email message into a feature vector.
 One common way to convert text data into a feature vector is to use the _bag-of-words_ representation.
 In this representation, each word in the email message is a feature.
-The _feature vector_, in this case an email, is a binary vector where each element is 1 if the word is present in the email message and 0 otherwise:
+The _feature vector_, namely an email, is a binary vector where each element is 1 if the word is present in the email message and 0 otherwise:

 ![features](/assets/images/ML/001/bag-of-words.png)